 Also called “High Lines” and “Sieger Lines”.
 Again, as the name suggests, these are show dogs.
 But they are very different from the American show lines in terms of looks and temperament.
 The primary thing setting the German show lines apart from their American counterparts is that in Germany in order for puppies to be registered as German Shepherds, both parents must have passed health testing and performance evaluations in addition to conformation evaluations.
 While this doesn’t guarantee a good working dog or a healthy dog, it's a huge step in the right direction and is far better than in the AKC venues where no form of temperament or health testing of breeding stock is required.

 Thanks to the German breeding regulations requiring all breeding stock to possess schutzhund or herding titles, the German show lines have retained some of their working ability.
-But the truth is that working ability it is still not a priority.
+But the truth is that working ability it is still not a priority for the majority of breeders of this type.
 German show line dogs are titled in schutzhund because it is a requirement in order for them to compete at the top levels of German style conformation shows, and to breed, not because most German show line breeders place a high priority on maintaining working ability.
 As with the American show line dogs, the primary focus of German show line breeding is still conformation.
 If a dog is weak in character and working ability, but possesses the desired size, color, angulation, movement and overall structure, he will still be successfully campaigned within German show line circles, lauded as a wonderful dog, and be bred.
 Probably a lot.

 Many people assume that if a dog has “SchH3” after its name and comes from a long line of schutzhund titled dogs that the dog is a working line dog.
 Even if they know the dog is from German show lines, they will often assume it will have exceptional working ability because it is titled, or comes from a pedigree of titled dogs.
 That’s not necessarily the case.
 Since German breeding regulations require all dogs to have a schutzhund or herding title to breed, both German show and working line dogs will carry those titles.
 Yet they are still very dissimilar in temperament and working ability, as there is a huge difference between possessing the bare minimum of working ability needed to pass and being able to excel in working endeavors.
 Just as you will not find many working line dogs at the Sieger shows, you will not find many German show line dogs at the schutzhund championships or tending sheep in the countryside.
 That alone speaks volumes with regard to the priorities of the breeders, and the abilities of the dogs.